A Moment of Clarity

 Your drop still matters

-That made me think about how emotional growth often works the same way.
-When you’re in the middle of it, it doesn’t feel like anything special.
-You show up to a hard conversation.
+It made me think about how emotional growth often works the same way.
+You show up for a hard conversation.
 You pause before reacting.
-You go for the walk, keep the promise, write the message you didn’t have to send.
-None of it looks groundbreaking.
-There’s no applause, or guarantee it’s working.
-And because it feels small, it’s easy to question whether it matters.
+You make the call you’ve been avoiding.
+You do the thing no one asked you to do.
+None of it feels groundbreaking.
+There’s no applause.
+No sign it’s working.
+And because it feels so small, it’s easy to doubt that it matters.

 A life that holds